AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 Note the difference in file format between the two file types, when compressed:

-* When exporting compressed JSON files, the exported file format is `parquet.json`
+* When exporting compressed JSON files, the exported file format is `json.gz`
 * When exporting compressed parquet files, the exported file format is `gz.parquet`

 ## API error handling {#api-error-handling}